Climate action enhancement package (CAEP)

 All members and associate members of the NDC Partnership are eligible to support countries through the CAEP with their own resources or by applying for funding from the Technical Assistance Fund.

 Countries may begin submitting requests for support using the online form.

 Second round for country requests for support officially closes.

 Institutional and associate members receive requests for support to commit assistance.

-Institutional and associate members response period for first round closes.
+Institutional and associate members response period for second round closes.